francois-meunier-phd/exercise_data_pred/README.md

 ```
 For conveniance (and because of lack of time if the 4 to 8 hours of challenge are respected) : the code is in the main jupyter notebook called "global_main.ipynb", and calls separate external files for functions that can be factorized.
 A next step of integration would be indeed to create a clean package that would be easily transportable and reused for pre-prod goals.
+Data need to be in a directory called "dataset" at the root of the repo.

 ## Classical Machine Learning approach
 ### Data pretreament